bdmendes/bdmendes.github.io/index.md

 gym, watching a movie, listening to a song or casually wandering around the city.

-Feel free to explore my personal projects, interests and writings.
+Feel free to explore my personal projects and interests.